mv-2112/canonical-openstack-docs/how-to/install-canonical-openstack-using-the-manual-bare-metal-provider.rst

 Prepare the machine
 -------------------

+As a prerequisite, deploy LXD based Juju controller on the node.
+Refer :doc:`Bootstrap LXD based Juju controller on single node </how-to/misc/bootstrap-single-node-lxd-based-juju-controller>` for detailed procedure.

 To prepare the machine for Canonical OpenStack usage, execute the following command:

 .. code-block :: text